irush-cs/slurm-scripts/slurm-resource-monitor.md

 |      1 |  50%           |
 |      0 |  10%           |

-A "good" usage is 4 or 5 CPUs, which was 20% of the time. "bad" usage is 0 - 3 CPUs, which is 80%.
+A "good" usage is 4 or 5 CPUs, which was 20% of the time. "bad" usage is between 0 and 3 CPUs, which is 80%.
 A notification will be sent as 80 > 30.

 ### GPU